Pilsley, North East Derbyshire: History

 Pilsley is mentioned in the Domesday Book as one of the manors belonging to Walter D'Aincourt.

-Before 1800, Pilsley was an agricultural settlement and consisted of Upper Pilsley and Nether Pilsley.
-Few of the houses from that period still exist, these being some of on the corner of Station Road and Sitwell Grange Lane near the Primary School; others around Barlow Bank, Barlow Bank Farm and Grange Farm in Upper Pilsley near the site of the village well.
+Before 1800, Pilsley was an agricultural settlement consisting of Upper Pilsley and Nether Pilsley.
+Few of the houses from that period still exist: there are some on the corner of Station Road and Sitwell Grange Lane near the Primary School and others around Barlow Bank, Barlow Bank Farm and Grange Farm in Upper Pilsley near the site of the village well.
 These houses are made from locally quarried coal-measure sandstone which is soft and contains a high percentage of iron.
 This quarry no longer exists, but was north of Upper Pilsley.

 Pilsley Colliery was founded in 1866 on the site of the present day Locko Plantation.
 At its peak the colliery comprised six shafts, employed 945 men and produced 1,200 tons of coal per shift.
 The colliery was closed in 1957.

-Pilsley consists of two distinct residential areas known as Lower Pilsley and Pilsley (sometimes Upper Pilsley).
-Lower Pilsley being the northern residential area and Pilsley being the southern residential area.
+Pilsley consists of two distinct residential areas known as Lower Pilsley and Pilsley (sometimes Upper Pilsley), Lower Pilsley to the north and Pilsley to the south.
 There is some local disagreement as to whether these two areas constitute two separate villages or one larger village.
 At the start of the village's life, people referred to the area around what is now Pilsley primary as Nether Pilsley.
-Both areas of the village are united by the same parish council, Pilsley Parish Council, which was formed on 30 January 1874; Pilsley having previously been part of the parish of North Wingfield.
-Maps show that the village is made up of four separate residential areas, which are, in order of their north to south alignment, Lower Pilsley, Upper Pilsley, Pilsley and Nether Pilsley.
+Both areas of the village are united by the same parish council, Pilsley Parish Council, which was formed on 30 January 1874, Pilsley having previously been part of the parish of North Wingfield.
+Maps show that the village is made up of four separate residential areas, which are, in order from north to south, Lower Pilsley, Upper Pilsley, Pilsley and Nether Pilsley.